fiachra369/SQA_FinalAssignment/README.md

 To help visualize this, I have attached an image below which depicts a typical 3 sprint with a velocity metric.

 ![alt text](https://www.visual-paradigm.com/servlet/editor-content/scrum/what-is-scrum-velocity/sites/7/2018/11/scrum-verlocity-chart.png "`Velocity Example`")

+## Test Driven Development

+Test-driven development (TDD) is a programming technique that requires you to write a test that fails before writing new functional code.
+Five basic steps make up the test-driven development cycle, which are replicated during the software development life cycle.
+These measures are designed to ensure that the code is clear and functional while also meeting all of the specifications.

+**There are 5 different stages to TDD:**

+1. Add a test
+2. Run all tests and see if any new test fails
+3. Write some code
+4. Run tests and Refactor code
+5. Repeat

+**Here are some of the benefits of TDD:**

+*TDD helps you create trust in your system by ensuring that it meets the specifications that have been specified for it.
+*You pass the coverage test with a score of 100 percent.

+**Common Errors in Test Driver Development:**

+* Frequently forgetting to run tests.
+* Trying to write so many exams at once.
+* Creating checks for simple code
+* There are only a few developers on the team who use TDD; everyone else should.
+* The test suite isn't kept up to date.